Family Friendly Camping In America

 www.travelyosemite.com

-Formerly known as Curry Village, Half Dome Village offers heated and unheated tents, along with cabins with private bathrooms.
-In all, there are 481 guest accommodations, including 14 cabins with a central bath, 46 cabins with private baths and 403 canvas tent cabins for upscale camping.
-As the largest lodging facility in Yosemite National Park, the Village also features a gift shop and an outdoor swimming pool.
-A free shuttle service operates year round from 7 am to 10 pm.
+Formerly known as Curry Village, Half Dome Village offers heated, unheated tents and cabins with private bathrooms.
+The best accommodations include 14 cabins with a central bath, 46 cabins with private baths, and 403 c, canvas tent cabins for upscale camping.
+Yosemite National Park’s largest lodge g facility, the Village, also features a gift shop and an outdoor swimming pool.
+A complimentary shuttle service operates seasonally until late October.

 Note: Reservations are required to enter Yosemite National Park, whether you’re camping or not.
-In other words, due to its enormous popularity, camp reservations may already be sold out for the summer.
-If that’s the case, you will have to plan much earlier the next chance you have for a reservation.
+In other words, due to its enormous popularity, donations may already be sold out for the summer, in which case you will have to plan much earlier the next chance you have for a reservation.

 Olympic Peninsula/Port Angeles KOA